samedling/MCSAS/README.md

 The Radial Symmetry and Small Angle Approx. checkboxes speed the program, so check them if appropriate.

 ### Performing Fits ###

 1. Input the name of the experimental data file to fit and click "Plot Exp Data".
 If "Center of Beamstop" is left blank ("0 0") then it will plot the original experimental data (which takes a minute).
 The lower bounds option in the center column is quite useful here.
 Try a value in the range 1e-8 to 1e-6.
 Then, move the mouse over the center of the beamstop and read the x,y-coordinates from the plot screen.
 Use these values and replot the experimental data.
 It will crop a sqaure around the center and downsample it so the side length is equal to the Pixels parameter.
 2. Input known values, uncheck relevant parameter boxes, make a good guess of unknown parameters.
 To see how good your guess is, press "Plot Residuals".
 3. When you have a satisfactory guess, click "Fit Exp Data".
 Make sure that the update interval isn't too small, or it will actually take longer and/or make no progress.
 Each iteration, it prints out the time and the sum of the residuals; be aware that it is normal for the sum of the residuals to go several iterations without changing significantly.
+4. Read the fit results from the terminal.
+If you had a grid compression >1 and now you want more printable results, copy the fit results back into the GUI and Plot Residuals.

+Some comments:
+* Grid compression only works with fortran.
+* If the fit steps are each taking less than 10 seconds, there would probbaly be very little additional time taken by increasind pixels by 40% or halving the grid compression.